by Aubrey Lee

 Vitamin C should be on everyone’s shelf but ever wonder why exactly is it so vital to the skin?
 We dive deep and read about our love affair with this powerhouse ingredient!

-NOW that we’ve learnt all about niacinamide, the skincare ingredient that took the centre stage in 2020 from our previous ingredient spotlight series.
+NOW THAT WE HAVE LEARNT ALL ABOUT NIACINAMIDE, the skincare ingredient that took the centre stage in 2020 from our previous ingredient spotlight series.
 If you have not, you can read about it here.

 But now let’s shine a light on Vitamin C!
 We all know it, we all consume it but how much do you really know about Vitamin C?